Chinese Democracy (song)

 "Chinese Democracy" is a song by the American rock band Guns N' Roses, and the title track from their sixth studio album.
 It was released as a radio single on October 22, 2008 and was released on the iTunes Store on November 9, 2008.
 It was primarily written by Axl Rose and Josh Freese.
 It was the band's first single of original material since "Estranged" was released in 1994 as the final single off the 1991 album Use Your Illusion II.

 Commercially, "Chinese Democracy" charted well in most territories.
 It was particularly successful in Scandinavian countries, topping the Norwegian Singles Chart and reaching number three in Sweden and Finland.
 The song reached the top 20 in Italy, the Netherlands, Poland and Switzerland, as well as number 27 on the UK Singles Chart and in Flemish Belgium and New Zealand.
 In North America, the song reached number 10 in Canada and number 34 in the United States.
 The song reached number five on the US Mainstream Rock chart.

 Origins

+The song began development in late 1998 and continued until the album’s release in 2008, spanning a 10-year period.
+Former drummer Josh Freese revealed in a 2021 interview with the Appetite for Distortion podcast that he wrote most of the foundational music for the track.
+“There are a few things that I really had a big hand in writing, such as the title track, Chinese Democracy, I wrote the music for it,” Freese said.
+He also recalled that the song was once titled “Smells Like Josh Spirit,” after someone pointed out that its sound was somewhat similar to Nirvana’s “Smells Like Teen Spirit.”

 Prior to the song being released as a single, "Chinese Democracy" had been played live by Guns N' Roses on their Chinese Democracy Tour in 2001, 2002, 2006 and 2007.

 The final line of the song was originally "like if your ass were your head, you can tell", but was ultimately changed to "when their arms reach out for your help".

 Axl Rose introduced the band's first live performance of the song in Las Vegas, Nevada on January 1, 2001 with the following: